Is Our Chatbot Telling Lies? Assessing Correctness of an LLM-based Dutch Support Chatbot: Introduction

 \section{Introduction}

-Companies value their customers~\cite{VirtualAgents} and strive to create a great customer experience\cite{CustomerExperience}.
-Customers, in turn, assess a company on its core business and customer service, which influences their trust, loyalty, and satisfaction~\cite{CustomerServiceBTB}.
-Today, the most popular way to assist customers online is via chatbots and live chats~\cite{ChatTools, BusyHelp, VirtualAgents}.
-Real-time communication in live chats means quick answers to questions \cite{BusyHelp, VirtualAgents}, which helps build loyalty\cite{ChatTools} and encourages customers to return when they need assistance\cite{BusyHelp}.
+Companies value their customers~\citep{VirtualAgents} and strive to create a great customer experience \citep{CustomerExperience}.
+Customers, in turn, assess a company on its core business and customer service, which influences their trust, loyalty, and satisfaction~\citep{CustomerServiceBTB}.
+Today, the most popular way to assist customers online is via chatbots and live chats~\citep{ChatTools, BusyHelp, VirtualAgents}.
+Real-time communication in live chats means quick answers to questions \citep{BusyHelp, VirtualAgents}, which helps build loyalty \citep{ChatTools} and encourages customers to return when they need assistance \citep{BusyHelp}.

-With recent advancements in Large Language Models (LLM) that enable natural and chat-like communication \cite{EvolutionLLM, AdvancesinAI, GPT-4ChatBot}, AFAS sees an opportunity to provide live support.
-The first part of Figure \ref{fig:chatFlow} represents the current situation.
+With recent advancements in Large Language Models (LLM) that enable natural and chat-like communication \citep{EvolutionLLM, AdvancesinAI, GPT-4ChatBot}, AFAS sees an opportunity to provide live support.
+The upper half of Figure \ref{fig:chatFlow} represents the current situation.
 When a customer raises an issue, an employee forwards the question to the chatbot along with relevant documents and instructions, also called a system prompt.
-When the LLMs generate an answer based on the information provided (details in \ref{sec:background}), the support employee checks the answer and forwards it to the customer if correct.
+When the LLMs generates an answer based on the information provided (details in \ref{sec:industrialsetting}), the support employee checks the answer and forwards it to the customer if correct.

 Moving forward, we envision minimizing the validation by the support team, creating room for the support team to handle complex issues, and improving customer experience through near-real-time response.
 We aim to create an automated solution to identify lies our LLM-based support chatbot tells, indicative of the quality of the response, which is crucial for customer satisfaction.
 Further, the solution should be in Dutch to cater to the Dutch audience.